coopsymbiotic/coop.symbiotic.timetrack/README.md

 Tasks and punches:

 * [rc] Script to convert the contracts (kcontract) to be linked to civicrm_case, instead of node.
-* [rc] Punches should refer to the contact_id, instead of Drupal uid.
 * [wishlist] Punching in a 'new' task should change it to 'open'.
 * [wishlist] Quick punch form, not linked to a specific case.